Multi-Mode Quantum Annealing for Generative Representation Learning with Boltzmann Priors: Results

 which is characteristic of Boltzmann machine learning~\cite{Hinton2002}.
 The positive phase lowers the energy of latent configurations favored by the encoder, whereas the negative phase enforces global normalization by penalizing configurations that are overly favored by the current model.
-Because the negative-phase expectation must be approximated using samples from $p_\psi(z)$, the choice of sampler becomes an integral part of the learning dynamics rather than a secondary implementation detail.
+Because the negative-phase expectation must be approximated using samples from $p_\psi(z)$, the choice of sampler becomes an integral part of the learning dynamics rather than a secondary implementation detail (see Methods for the full training objective, gradient estimators, and optimization procedure).